 Harry Starren is the former CEO of de Baak VNO-NCW, the premier leadership development institute in the Netherlands.
 During his 15-year tenure, the company acquired venues in The Hague, Driebergen and Antwerp while also establishing partnerships with renowned international partners.
 It was during this period that de Baak established its reputation as being a platform for innovation.
 He is a recognized expert on leadership and entrepreneurship and widely acclaimed as both a lecturer and facilitator.
+Harry's formal education includes History (University of Utrecht, BA), Political Science /Public Administration (University of Amsterdam, MA/drs) with postgraduate studies taken at Harvard and the University of Maryland.

 The making of our documentary won an encouragement prize at the University of Amsterdam.
 The prize is meant for alumni who make a valuable contribution to society and are capable of inspiring others.